irfantoor/http/README.md

 # IrfanTOOR\Http

-Irfan's Http package is a hacker's Http suite which implements psr/http-factory and psr/http-message, eliminating the validations, so that you can audit your web apps or sites against vulnerabilities or can write small API's or testing utilities.
-You can forget about the constraints of validations.
+Irfan's Http package is a hacker's Http suite which implements psr/http-factory, psr/http-message and fig/http-message-util eliminating the validations part, so that you can audit your web apps or sites against vulnerabilities or can write small API's or testing utilities.

+You can forget about the constraints of validations, while trying some innovative values for the Http Requests or Responses etc.

 ## Quick install.
 Use composer to include it in your package.